Ipswich engine shed: Incidents

 Ipswich men John Barnard (driver) and William Macdonald (fireman) were killed in the 'Westerfield Junction boiler explosion' on 25 September 1900.
 Further information on that accident can be found on the Westerfield railway station page.

-John Barnard's son William Barnard (driver) and Stanley Keeble (fireman) were killed in a collision at Colchester in 1913.
+John Barnard's son William Barnard (driver) and Sidney Keeble (fireman) were killed in a collision at Colchester in 1913.

 On 1 January 1927 there was a train crash at Woodbridge station.
 A wagon coupling had broken at Bealings station and when the engine stopped at Woodbridge, the rear portion running downhill smashed into the back of the stationary train.
 Only one minor injury was recorded.
 Fireman L Rayner of Ipswich was recorded as being knocked off his feet - the driver's name is unknown, but it is almost certain he came from Ipswich as well.

 The Ipswich-based driver of B1 4-6-0 61057 locomotive was involved in a rear-end collision in foggy conditions in Witham on 7 March 1950.
 The driver was seriously injured and the fireman W 'spot' Haggar was killed.

 Class 15 locomotive D8221 overran the buffer stops and ended up in Croft Street in 1963.
-It was rescued by one of Ipswich's B1 departmental steam locomotives No. 22.
+It was rescued by Ipswich's B1 departmental steam locomotive No. 22.